 Clark Fortune McDonald and Associates represent Shotover Country Limited and Shotover Country No.2 Limited ('Shotover Country').
 Shotover Country own land which forms part of the greater Shotover Country Special Zone located off Stalker Road, Queenstown.
-Subdivision consent will soon be lodged for development within Activity Areas 1D.
+Subdivision consent has been lodged for development within Activity Areas 2c.
 This proposal sets out the overall intentions for Shotover Country and then details the proposed reserve land for the upcoming stage of development.